Pakistan ready to host top cricketing nations in 2021

 In between the Zimbabwe and Bangladesh tours, a franchise-based domestic Twenty20 league — the Pakistan Super League — played a big role in pressing Pakistan’s claims to host international games.

-Players like Shane Watson of Australia and South Africans Dale Steyn and A.B. de Villiers were among some big names that toured Pakistan and have played for various city-based franchise teams.
+Players like Shane Watson of Australia and South Africans Dale Steyn and Faf du Plessis were among some big names that toured Pakistan and have played for various city-based franchise teams.
 Khan believes these players had a significant role in portraying Pakistan’s improving image among cricket-playing nations.

 “A lot of these players go back to their own countries … and say, you know what?
 Pakistan is one of the safest places to play,” Khan said.
 “These are those cricketers who are associated with their own cricket boards, who are international cricketers, who perhaps had a (different) perception of Pakistan before they came here.”